rrthomas/nancy/README.md

 [TXR]: http://www.nongnu.org/txr

-Nancy is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in Perl.
+Nancy is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in TypeScript.

 See the [Cookbook](Cookbook.md) for instructions and examples.